Clustering

 Clustering on an edge length

-The clustering key e.length make clusters following the length of edge e; the clustering key e.delta make clusters following the relative positions of governor and dependent of edge e.
+The clustering key e.length makes clusters according to the length of the edge e; the clustering key e.delta makes clusters according to the relative positions of the governor and the dependent of the edge e.

 Examples